 Meaning and History

 Manufacturers also chose a loud name for their brand.
 Perignon is the name of a monk who improved the technology of champagne production.
-The prefix “House” – appealed to a clergyman (from the word dominus – Lord).
+The prefix “House” appealed to a clergyman (from the word dominus, Lord).
 The monk was responsible for the monastery’s food and paid close attention to wine, as the abbey owned large vineyards.
 His inventions include blending and preserving carbon dioxide bubbles through bottling.
 Moët & Chandon bought the vineyards from the abbey of Perignon in the early 19th century, so the owners decided to associate their drink with the monk’s name.

 The brand was immediately positioned as vintage, as it appeared before prohibition in 21 and hit the foreign shelves only in 1936.
 This played a role in the popularity of sparkling.
 The visual image was selected as the most elite on the advice of Lawrence Venn, an English advertiser for a company that imported the product.
-A year before the first delivery, copies of the wine were sent personally to the best customers who advertised champagne even before it appeared.
+A year before the first delivery, copies of the wine were sent personally to the best customers who had advertised champagne even before it appeared.

 - heart (a symbol of the love of the monk and the company for their business and product)